-I would suggest around 15 - 16 to increase their allowance and make them responsible for more of the things they need, such as going out, non-school related clothes, entertainment, other minor expenses they might have.
+I would suggest around 15 - 16 to increase their allowance and make them responsible for more of the things they need, such as going out, non-school related clothes, entertainment, and any other minor expenses they might have.
 When they start driving, increase the allowance a little more and make them responsible for the gas they use when driving.

 Why is it so important to give responsibility at an early age?

-Most of them will have financial setbacks, maybe even a minor failure, but because they are young, these setbacks can be easily corrected and are great teaching moments.
+Because most of them will have financial setbacks, maybe even a minor failure, but because they are young, these setbacks can be easily corrected and are great teaching moments.
 A financial failure at 14 might mean being short a $100, a financial failure at 24 might be $100,000 mistake.